- Medigap helps to pay for some of the healthcare costs that aren’t covered by original Medicare.

 |Washington, D.C.||Des Moines, IA||Aurora, CO||San Francisco, CA|

 The prices shown above are based on a 65-year-old man who doesn’t use tobacco.
 To find prices specific to your situation, enter your ZIP code in Medicare’s Medigap plan finder tool.

 Medigap is a type of supplemental insurance that you can purchase to help pay for health-related costs that aren’t covered by original Medicare.
 There are 10 different types of standardized Medigap plan.

 The cost of a Medigap plan depends on the plan you choose, where you live, and the company from which you purchase your policy.
 You’ll pay a monthly premium for your plan and may also be responsible for some deductibles, coinsurance, and copays.

-You can first enroll in a Medigap plan during Medigap initial enrollment.
+You can first enroll in a Medigap plan during the Medigap initial enrollment period.
 This is when you turn age 65 andenroll in Medicare Part B. If you don’t enroll during this time, you may not be able to enroll in the plan that you want or it may cost more.